ziyadfahoum/llm-pruning-attack/README.md

 ## 👨🏻‍💻 Usage

-Under under `scripts` directory, we provide the python script files for each step of our attack, and bash files for running a full pipeline.
 Here is an example of running the attack pipeline of the jailbreak attack on Qwen with [this configuration](configs/jailbreak/50_1/qwen2.5-7b-instruct.yaml)

 ```bash